jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Shared Responsibility

 {{% note %}}
 **Shared Responsibility:** Shared responsibility in DevOps means that all team members are collectively accountable for the software's quality and reliability, blurring the lines between roles traditionally separated by development and operations.
 This principle encourages everyone to take part in tasks such as testing, deployment, monitoring, and troubleshooting, promoting a sense of ownership and a proactive approach to problem-solving across the lifecycle.
-It's about moving away from a "not my job" mentality to a "we're in this together" mindset, where success and failures are shared equally.
+It's about **moving away from a "not my job" mentality to a "we're in this together" mindset, where success and failures are shared equally**.
 {{% /note %}}

 ---